 The 32-year-old Helene assumed the club’s presidency and intended to run the team.
 She had always been interested in baseball and planned to appoint her managers and direct the purchase of new players.
-Helene became an active owner at a time when society dictated that a lady should not attend a baseball game without a male escort.
+Helene became an active owner when society dictated that a lady should not attend a baseball game without a male escort.

-At the end of Helene Britton’s first season as the club owner, the St. Louis Cardinals finishing fifth with their first winning season in a decade.
+At the end of Helene Britton’s first season as the club owner, the St. Louis Cardinals finished fifth with their first winning season in a decade.
 The club more than doubled attendance that year.
 The Cardinals showed a profit, and the club was no longer in debt.

 On February 11, 1915, Helene Britton made history by attending a meeting of the National League owners held at the Waldorf-Astoria in New York, stunning her male peers by delivering a speech and astounding those in attendance with her astute comprehension of all aspects of baseball.

 A woman owner over a male-dominated sports franchise was a startling situation for the general public and the press, struggling to accept her authority over decisions usually made by men.
-With her confidence to meet the task given her by Uncle Frank, Helene maintained a strong character and refused to be bullied.
+With her confidence to meet the task given her by Uncle Frank, Helene maintained a strong character and she refused to be bullied.
 Every year, Helene attended the National League owner’s meetings, where her colleagues encouraged her to sell the club.
 Every year, she returned to St. Louis as the owner.

 It should also be noted that Helene Britton, like all women, did not have the right to vote until the ratification of the nineteenth amendment on August 18, 1920.

-Helen Robison was born on January 30, 1879, in Cleveland, Ohio, to Frank DeHass and Sarah Robison.
+Helene Robison was born on January 30, 1879, in Cleveland, Ohio, to Frank DeHass and Sarah Robison.
 Britton's father and uncle had a keen interest in professional baseball and owned the Cleveland Spiders and the St. Louis Cardinals.

 During her childhood, Helene was raised in a baseball family listening to her father and uncle Frank talk about the game and franchise business.
 Moreover, she attended many home games and even joined road trips to serve as team mascot in the 1890s for her father’s franchise, the Cleveland Spiders.
 By following the Spiders during those years, Helene developed a real interest in the sport and was a knowledgeable fan of the game.